-To prevent unauthorized changes to parameter settings, a password is stored in parameter 30.
-The parameter settings can be modified after the password (4 numbers) has been entered.
+To prevent unauthorised changes to parameter settings, a password is stored in parameter 30.
+Changes to parameter settings can only be made once this number has been entered.
 The password can be changed using BCSoft.
 Note the effect of parameter settings on the safe functioning of your system.